Platform of the New Jersey Libertarian Party

 Transition: We call for the repeal of the Prevention of Domestic Violence Act of 1991, NJSA 2C:25-17.
 This law creates an artificial and unnecessary distinction between violence outside and within the home.
 It establishes invasive reporting requirements, fosters the confiscation of weapons and often dispossesses a spouse or partner without due process of law.

-We call for the abolition of the Division of Youth and Family Services, the Board of Family Development, the Advisory Committee on Domestic Violence, the Advisory Committee on Child Care, and the Child Life Protection Committee.
+We call for the abolition of the Division of Child Protection and Permanency, the Board of Family Development, the Advisory Committee on Domestic Violence, the Advisory Committee on Child Care, and the Child Life Protection Committee.
 We oppose all laws that empower government officials to seize children and make them “wards of the state” or, by means of child labor laws and compulsory education, to infringe on their freedom to work or learn as they choose.
-Guardianship belongs to those who most love and value the child and his or her development — normally the parents.
+Young people should be guided and protected by those whom they trust and who love and value them and their development - normally their parents.
+However, the state may act to protect a child from abusive or neglectful parents, as long as due process is observed.

 We call for the abolition of the juvenile court system.
 Juveniles should be held fully responsible for their crimes but they should not be prosecuted for offenses that are only offenses by virtue of their youth.
 We support the repeal of all laws establishing any category of crimes applicable only to minors, such as curfew, smoking, alcoholic beverage laws and laws creating the status of “persons in need of supervision.”
 It is up to the parent or guardian to make these decisions in the best interests of the child until emancipation.
 We call for an end to the practice of detaining children not accused of any crime.
 We support the right of children or their parents or guardians to seek voluntary custodial arrangements suitable to themselves (including emancipation) without the blessings of the state.
 We call for repeal of all laws and regulations that restrict or limit private adoptions.